dchw/blog/content/posts/my-first-post.md

 During the day, I pretend to be a software engineer at a company called Imagine Learning.
 Here is where I should also note that this is _my_ blog, and is not representative of my employer.

-But really, I'm jsut a professional Googler who has become very good at fooling people. *And they pay me for it!* I'll share the interesting discoveries I find, and hopefully some updates on side projects as they spin up.
+But really, I'm jsut a professional Google-searcher who has become very good at fooling people. *And they pay me for it!* I'll share the interesting discoveries I find, and hopefully some updates on side projects as they spin up.

 ## But Really